 Students may participate in an independent research opportunity with faculty.
 Visit the philosophy colloquia and lectures for more information on research interests or to contact a participating faculty member.

 Research Experience for Undergraduates (REU) in astrophysics, nuclear and particle physics

 REU is a National Science Foundation-funded program for ten weeks of summer research at either Wayne State University or Fermi National Accelerator Laboratory (Batavia, IL) in Astrophysics, Nuclear Physics, or Particle Physics.
 Visit the Research Experience for Undergraduates (REU) for more information.

 Richard J. Barber Summer Research Program

-- Interdisciplinary summer research program in biological and medical applications of physics
+- An interdisciplinary summer research program in biological and medical applications of physics

 - Funds seven teams of one undergraduate biomedical physics student and one graduate student each for a summer research project

 - PHY 3999 or 5999 – Directed Study